nypublicradio/nypr-design-system-vue3/README.md

-# NODE version 14.19.0
+# NODE version 16.14.2

-## How to use in another project
+## How to start editing this project

 This repository is packaged as an npm package.
 To use in your project, add the following to the `.npmrc` file in the root directory.
 Replace `your_personal_access_token` with a github personal access token that has `read:packages` permission.